You are making a difference...

 - 600 girls received comfort/sanitary kits

-Give online to the 2016 Christmas Miracle Offering today, or bring your offering to worship on December 17/18 or Christmas Eve worship on any Ginghamsburg Campus.
-We cannot know how God will work through us this Advent, but we do know that the funds will be deployed as noted in the chart below.
+Give online to the 2017 Christmas Miracle Offering today or on Giving Tuesday, or bring your offering to worship on Christmas Eve worship to any Ginghamsburg Campus.
 What will God do in and through you this Advent season?

 - The United Methodist Committee On Relief (UMCOR) is the not-for-profit humanitarian agency of The United Methodist Church.
 Since 1940, UMCOR's mission—providing relief in disaster areas, aiding refugees and confronting the challenge of world hunger and poverty—has helped to heal the hurts of humanity in nearly 100 countries.
 Visit UMCOR on the web at umcor.org.

 - New Path Ministries is the non-profit community outreach arm of Ginghamsburg Church.
-Learn more at newpathoutreach.org.
+Learn more at newpathserves.org.

 - New Creation Counseling Center is the non-profit counseling center for Ginghamsburg Church.
 Learn more at newcreationcounselingcenter.org.